vikas-0/GeekyHub/content/post/elasticsearch-opensearch-indexing-performance-rails-jobs/index.md

 - Optimized database connections (still not enough)
 - Tweaked job priorities and batching strategies (marginal improvements at best)

 Yet we still hit hard limits with database connections, memory consumption, and infrastructure costs.
-The fundamental issue wasn't our implementation,it was the thread-based job processing paradigm itself, which simply wasn't optimized for our I/O-heavy workload.
+The fundamental issue wasn't our implementation; it was the thread-based job-processing paradigm itself, which simply wasn't optimized for our I/O-heavy workload.

 ## Why AsyncJob for I/O-Bound Operations?